dbohdan/structured-text-tools/README.md

 * [validjson](http://github.com/martinlindhe/validjson) **—** Validate or pretty-print JSON.
 * [xml-to-json-fast](https://github.com/sinelaw/xml-to-json-fast) **—** Convert XML to JSON.
 Can handle very large XML files.
 * [xmljson](https://github.com/engali94/XMLJson) **—** Convert multiple and large XML files to JSON.
 Written in Swift.
+* [yaml-diff-patch](https://github.com/grantila/yaml-diff-patch) **—** Patch YAML with [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) JSON Patches.
+Generate a JSON Patch from two JSON documents or a YAML and a JSON document.
+Preserves style.
+Can be used as a TypeScript library.
 * [yamlpath](https://github.com/wwkimball/yamlpath) **—** Query, modify, diff, merge, and validate YAML and JSON with [YAML Paths](https://github.com/wwkimball/yamlpath/wiki/Segments-of-a-YAML-Path).
 Also a Python library.